You are currently viewing 4 Best Electric Guitar Strings for Blues

 The round core string design creates a distinctly vintage and dense tone with superior sustain.

-This set has strings that rise in diameter (9/46) from .009 to .046.
-This set is suitable for electric guitars with a scale length of 25.5 inches.
+This set has strings that rise in diameter (9/46) from .009 to .046 and is suitable for electric guitars with a scale length of 25.5 inches.

-You can easily compensate with lighter guitar strings for the reduced smooth feel and extra tension when playing a longer scale length.
+You can easily compensate with lighter guitar strings for the reduced smooth feel and extra tension when playing longer scale lengths guitars.

 Pros